The Wonder of Steady Growth

 I believe that as humans, our innate yearning for belonging will push us towards growth and change.
 People who don’t want to change are not happy people!
 I work with many couples on a regular basis, and my experience is that most couples can make a turnaround and find restoration of trust and connection in their relationship.
 Seeing changes and improvement in our lives will lead to heightened sense of self-esteem and self-confidence.
 And when this happens, we will tend to love and esteem others more, which again will boost our sense of self.
 This is a great cycle to be in!

-Path of Hope Counseling is located at 10310 N 138th E Ave, Suite 104 in Owasso Oklahoma.
-This is right behind the Bowling Alley in Owasso off 106th St North.
-I am in the building with a State Farm sign outside.
+Path of Hope Counseling is located at 10310 N 138th E Ave, Suite 104 in Owasso Oklahoma, right behind the Bowling Alley in Owasso off 106th St North.
+I am in the building with an Edward Jones sign outside.

 Often we can feel overwhelmed and stressed when we feel we fall short, or when progress doesn’t happen as soon as we would like.
 Sometimes a critical voice at work or hard-to-overcome challenges at home can be discouraging.
 There are times in life when everything that could go wrong does go wrong.
 Or you find yourself in the same situation you faced last year and you feel that you are going around the same mountain AGAIN.

 Here are some ways to overcome hopelessness and discouragement:

 - Remember what God says about you!
 Find an encouraging book or find scriptures that remind you of who you are.
 God’s reality is superior to any circumstance here on earth.
 Make the promises personal and present tense, and begin to speak them to yourself.
 I often encourage my clients to get their head into God’s reality.
 He is always there, and always full of life and comfort.

 - Remind yourself of past victories, things you have accomplished, and how God has brought you through difficult circumstances in the past.
 Remember how you have been a help to others.
 Remind yourself about all the good qualities you have.